Morpheuslabs-io/neo-sample-python-sc/README.md

 ## Setup Env
 ---------------------------------
-1. Create private net on blockchain ops
+1. Create private net on "Blockchain Ops"
-2. Create NEO stack workspace
+2. Create a new workspace using a NEO Stack for developing, compiling and tesing the Python smart contracts.
-3. Open NEO stack workspace
+3. Open the workspace
 4. Get code from github `git clone https://github.com/Morpheuslabs-io/neo-sample-python-sc`
 5. Next we need to config `neo-python` wallet to point to private net Open information tab of blockchain ops and get the two links: